Simon-Xu-Lan/coding-notes/VBA.md

     lastrow = Cells(Rows.Count, 1).End(xlUp).row
   ```

+  - "Rows" is a global variable to refer the rows
+  - "Rows.Count" is total rows in the worksheet, including all empty rows.
+  - "End() is a method
+    = "xlUp" is a parameter for end method. it means move up.

+- last column

 - Cells(x ,y)

   - x is row, start from 1, eg. row 1: x = 1